 If you’re anything like me then you take that little sticker that the guy puts on your windshield after an oil change as a suggestion.
 I mean, you don’t really have to get your oil changed at that mileage or on that date, right?
 Or do you?

 How much can you go over that suggested date or mileage amount?
-Is an extra hundred miles going to be detrimental to your car?
+Are an extra hundred miles going to be detrimental to your car?
 An extra thousand miles?
 Or, what if you drive it for another month beyond that date?
-Is your car going to stop on you in the middle of the road?
+Is your car going to stop you in the middle of the road?

 Well, unfortunately, it could.